 Second, the claimed benefits of the rule are entirely speculative.
-The Department claims the Final Rule will increase the ranks of healthcare professionals, improve the quality of doctor-patient relationships, reduce individual healthcare professionals' degree of "moral distress," and promote the "societal good" of personal freedom for individuals to conduct themselves based on their religious beliefs and moral convictions.
+The professionals, improve the quality of doctor-patient relationships, reduce individual healthcare professionals' degree of "moral distress," and promote the "societal good" of personal freedom for individuals to conduct themselves based on their religious beliefs and moral convictions.
 84 Fed.
 Reg. at 23,246.
 But these claims are unsupported by-and in some instances contradicted by-evidence in the record.